jeanlinux/responsive-mikrotik-template-bootstrap4/README.md

 To get started working on this project in a local dev environment, follow the below instructions.

-Make sure you have the `Live Sass Compiler extension` installed by Glenn Marks to compile your scss to scss.
+Make sure you have the `Live Sass Compiler extension` installed by Glenn Marks to compile your scss to css.
 Download it from your IDE.

-installed the `Live Server` extension by Ritwick Dey to run a local dev server. it works just like nodemon.
+install the `Live Server` extension by Ritwick Dey to run a local dev server. it works just like nodemon.

 after having the above mentioned extensions installed, you should configure a savePath to compile all the scss files into css.